 In their most basic form, both DTS and Dolby Digital support 5.1-channel audio (i.e. a typical home cinema system with five speakers and one subwoofer).
 And more advanced versions of the formats support 7.1-channels, HD surround sound and overhead speakers, in the form of DTS:X and Dolby Atmos.

-You'll find DTS and Dolby Digital in Blu-ray players, home cinema systems, games consoles, computers, set-top boxes and even smartphones.
+You'll find DTS and Dolby Digital supported by Blu-ray players, home cinema systems, games consoles, computers, set-top boxes and even smartphones.
 Read on to find out how DTS and Dolby Digital differ – and why it matters.

 What is Dolby Digital?

 Want the best?
-Try Dolby TrueHD, a lossless format that promises to be identical to the movie studio's master recording.
-There's also the next-gen, object-based audio system, Dolby Atmos.
+Dolby TrueHD is a lossless format that promises to be identical to the movie studio's master recording.
+Then there's the object-based audio system you'll no doubt have heard of – Dolby Atmos.

 What is DTS?